Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Kentucky vs. Kansas State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest at Greensboro Coliseum has the Kentucky Wildcats (22-11) matching up with the Kansas State Wildcats (24-9) at 2:40 PM ET (on March 19).
-Our computer prediction projects a close 72-71 victory for Kentucky, so expect a tight matchup.
+Sunday's game between the Kentucky Wildcats (22-11) and Kansas State Wildcats (24-9) squaring off at Greensboro Coliseum has a projected final score of 72-71 (according to our computer prediction) in favor of Kentucky, so it should be a tight matchup.
+The game will begin at 2:40 PM ET on March 19.

-Based on our computer prediction, Kansas State is projected to cover the point spread (2.5) against Kentucky.
-The two teams are projected to come in below the 144.5 over/under.
+According to our computer prediction, Kansas State is projected to cover the spread (2.5) against Kentucky.
+The two teams are projected to go under the 144.5 total.

 Kentucky vs. Kansas State Game Info & Odds